timkn/timkn/README.md

 - 👋 Hi, I’m @tym21
-- 🌱 I’m currently learning pyhton, react, java, flutter
+- 🌱 I’m currently learning pyhton, react, java and flutter
-- 📫 How to reach me @tim.kthe on instagram
+- 📫 How to reach me @by.tim21 on instagram

 <!---
 tym21/tym21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.